 Where can I trade Bitcoin derivatives?

-You can start trading Bitcoin derivatives straight on Overbit’s trading platform.
+You can start placing Bitcoin margin trades straight on Overbit’s trading platform.
 The process is very simple:

 - Sign up for an account